-No less than 60% of the total portfolio market value will be invested in liquid, public markets with at least weekly available redemptions.
+No less than 55% of the total portfolio market value will be invested in liquid, public markets with at least weekly available redemptions.

-No less than 70% of the total portfolio market value will be invested in semi-liquid or liquid markets with at least quarterly available redemptions.

 Up to 6% of the total portfolio market value may be invested in private credit, high yield or other non-core fixed income strategies.

 Rebalancing

-The endowment pool will be rebalanced monthly as cash flow requirements are determined.
+The LTIP will be rebalanced monthly based on cash flow requirements and in alignment with the asset allocation policy.
 The purpose of rebalancing is to control risk and maintain the policy allocation within ranges approved by the Board.
-Nonmarketable investments, such as private equity and real estate, are not included in the portfolio’s procedures for rebalancing due to the illiquid nature of these investments.
-For liquid and semi-liquid investments, endowment inflows or outflows of cash may be utilized to implement rebalancing activities to minimize transaction costs.
+Available cash flows may be strategically utilized to facilitate rebalancing, minimizing transaction costs and reducing the need for discretionary asset sales.

 Performance Evaluation

-The endowment pool net-of-fees rate of return is compared with:
+The LTIP net-of-fee rate of return is compared with:

 A weighted-average benchmark of the returns of broad market indices representing the asset classes in the target allocation established by the Board: